cs357/textbook/notes/optimization.md

 ## Learning objectives

+- Recognize the goal of optimization: finding an approximation of the minimum of a function
 - Understand basic optimization approaches
 - Set up a problem as an *optimization* problem
-- Use a method to find an approximation of the minimum
+- Understand two methods of 1-D optimization: *Golden Section Search* and *Newton's Method (1D)*
+- Understand two methods of N-D optimization: *Steepest Descent* and *Newton's Method (N-D)*
 - Identify challenges in optimization

 ## Optimization: Finding Minima of a Function